-With the days becoming warmer and brighter, there’s no excuse to avoid cleaning your car … and the good news is … it’ll help you get beach-ready at the same time!
+With the days becoming a little longer and brighter it can only mean that summer is on its way.
+And there’s no excuse to avoid cleaning your car … and the good news is … it’ll help you get beach-ready at the same time!

 Did you know?

 Keeping your car clean not only makes it look cool and shiny, but can also burn a surprising number of calories.
 Some studies have estimated a good car wash to be 250 calories, the equivalent of a 20-minute run or a 4 mile walk.

 You don’t need much to achieve that showroom shine, but there are a few things you’ll find helpful:

 - A pressure-washer is great, but if you don’t have this then a garden hose with a spray gun attachment will do just fine.

 - Two buckets, yes two!
 You can get these pretty cheaply and it will become clear why two are essential.

 - A wash mitt, some car shampoo and a microfibre drying towel.
 Again, you don’t have to spend a fortune and can pick these up cheaply.